Imtiaz Ahmed Nakib: Personal life

-Nakib was born on 1 September 1974, in Narsingdi.
-He was brought up in Dhaka, due to his fathers job as a veterinarian.
+Nakib was born on 1 September 1969, in Narsingdi.
+He was brought up in Dhaka, due to his father's job as a veterinarian.

 On 3 July 2018, Nakib suffered a heart attack and was admitted to Ibrahim Cardiac Hospital in Shahbagh.

 Life after retirement

-Nakib is the current Team Manager of Dhaka Mohammedan.
+Nakib is the current team manager of Mohammedan SC.

 Club career

 Early years

-Nakib's journey with football began after his father switched jobs to Badda district in 1980.
-He started playing in with neighborhood kids their and in 1985, one of his friends invited him to meet the coach of local club Badda Jagarani.
-Nakib started his club career with pioneer league team Badda Jagarani Chakra in 1986, while he was still at secondary school.
+Nakib's journey with football began after his father switched jobs to the Badda district in 1980.
+He started playing in with neighborhood kids there, and in 1985, one of his friends invited him to meet the coach of local club Badda Jagoroni.
+Nakib started his club career with pioneer league team Badda Jagoroni Sangsad in 1986, while he was still at secondary school.
 Nakib had previously played as a goalkeeper for his school, however, after being convinced the clubs coach Sayeed Hassan Kanan, who was also the national team goalkeeper at the time, Nakib registered at the club as a striker, even though he never played the role before.
 He played in pioneer division from 1986 to 1997 and then in the Third Division league in 1988, although he failed to secure a permanent place in the starting lineup during that time.
 Nakib was also a regular member of the Dhaka University football team.
-In the late 1990s Nakib's family wanted him to quit playing as he was not able to find a sustainable source of income by playing in a semi-professional league, however, in 1989, he got an offer from Dhaka Mohammedan, who were the biggest club in Bangladesh at the time.
-The surprise move took place because Nakib managed to survive a trial for Bangladesh U16 in 1988 and after the trial the Bangladesh Football Federation, placed a new rule on Dhaka League clubs, where a team has to sign 2 new players at the start of each season, and so, Nakib ended up at Mohammedan to fill the new player quota.
+In the late 1990s Nakib's family wanted him to quit playing as he was not able to find a sustainable source of income by playing in a semi-professional league, however, in 1989, he got an offer from Mohammedan SC, who were the biggest club in Bangladesh at the time.
+The surprise move took place because Nakib managed to survive a trial for Bangladesh U16 in 1988 and after the trial the Bangladesh Football Federation, placed a new rule on First Division clubs, where a team has to sign 2 new players at the start of each season, and so, Nakib ended up at Mohammedan to fill the new player quota.